-Diversity at DMIRS....
+Secondly diversity at DMIRS....

 The department recognises that having a diverse workforce that is inclusive is a key component to being a successful organisation.
 Actively promoting and pursuing inclusiveness, equity and diversity in the workforce ensures that the department has diverse perspectives, skills and experiences at the strategic and operational levels that are reflective of the Western Australian community.
-A diverse workforce will ultimately enhance our service delivery and help generate new ideas and insights.
+A diverse workforce will ultimately enhance our service delivery and help generate new ideas and insights

-Aboriginal Employment Strategy
+About the Aboriginal Employment Strategy

 To actively contribute to creating a diverse and inclusive workplace, DMIRS is committed to increasing the representation of Aboriginal and/or Torres Strait Islander people within the department.
-The Aboriginal Employment Strategy (AES) is an integral part in designing Aboriginal employment initiatives and provides a cohesive set of actions to attract, appoint and advance Aboriginal people within the department which require innovative approaches.
+The Aboriginal Employment Strategy (AES) is an integral part in supporting Aboriginal employment initiatives and provides a cohesive set of actions to attract, appoint and advance Aboriginal people within the department.

-One of our initiatives is the Aboriginal Employment Program which provides sustainable employment outcomes for Aboriginal people.
+One of our initiatives in the AES is the Aboriginal Employment Program which provides sustainable employment outcomes for Aboriginal people.

-Aboriginal Employment Program (AEP)
+Aboriginal Employment Program

-The Aboriginal Employment Program (AEP) is a diversity and equity initiative that sits within the department's Aboriginal Employment Strategy, Reconciliation Action Plan and the Equal Employment Opportunity and Diversity Plan.
+The Aboriginal Employment Program (AEP) is a diversity and equity initiative that sits within the department's Aboriginal Employment Strategy, Reconciliation Action Plan and the Diversity and Inclusion Plan.
 The AEP is designed to increase the department's workforce representation of Aboriginal and/or Torres Strait Islander people.
 Each year the department offers a number of employment opportunities at various levels through the AEP.

-The AEP is a 12-month program and provides the opportunity for permanent appointment to a position upon successful completion of the program.
-The program commences in early January 2019.
+The AEP is a 12 month program and provides the opportunity for permanent appointment upon successful completion of the program.
+The program commences in early February 2020.